peteroupc/peteroupc.github.io/estimation.md

 > **Notes:**
 >
 > 1. The interval $[\hat{\mu} - \epsilon, \hat{\mu} + \epsilon]$ is also known as a _confidence interval_ for the mean, with _confidence level_ at least 1 &minus; _&delta;_ (where $\hat{\mu}$ is an estimate of the mean returned by _Algorithm C_).
-> 2. If the stream of random variates meets the condition for _Algorithm C_ for a given _q_, _p_, and _&kappa;_, then it still meets that condition when those variates are multiplied by a constant or a constant is added to them.
+> 2. If the stream of random variates meets the condition for _Algorithm C_ for a given _q_, _p_, and $\kappa$, then it still meets that condition when those variates are multiplied by a constant or a constant is added to them.
 > 3. Theorem 3.4 of Kunsch et al. (2019\)[^7] shows that there is no mean estimation algorithm that&mdash;
 >      - produces an estimate within a user-specified error tolerance with probability greater than a user-specified value, and
 >      - works for all streams whose distribution is known only to have finite moments (the moments are bounded but the bounds are unknown).